ConorG180/rushdown-mma-gym/TESTING.md

 ## Browser Compatability
 Testing of the website was carried out in Firefox, Microsoft Edge, Opera and Google Chrome.
 The website seemed to work without on any issues on the above browsers.
 However, some older versions of firefox in particular may not support the "aspect-ratio" property of CSS which is used on images, which caused some bugs.
 However, new versions of Firefox do support aspect-ratio, so this should not be an issue for most users.

-## Code Validation and identified bugs

-# Testing and bugs
+# Testing and identified bugs
 The following tools and technologies were used to test this project:
  ## Lighthouse
   Lighthouse was used to test and audit the website across four main areas; performance, accessibility, best practices, and SEO.
 All pages of the document were tested, and some minor changes were made to each page when bugs were found.
 After retesting each page, all accessibility scores were at least 95% or higher with the exception of confirmation.html.
 Some significant bugs that were found in lighthouse testing and their solutions are listed below.